I’d like to believe that films are representations of reality.

-Gerwig’s latest film, “Little Women,” is inspired by the book of the same name.
+Gerwig’s film, “Little Women,” is inspired by the book of the same name.
 It tells the stories of the March sisters and how their lives unfold until adulthood.
-In my opinion, this film was a statement on how women should be treated as an equal to men in society.
+In my opinion, this film is a statement on how women should be treated as equals with men in society.
 The film shows us what a woman is capable of and how someone’s sex isn’t a hindrance to that.
 You could see how they defy expectations by being more than what society pinned them out to be, because there’s so much strength in how the characters face the challenges that come their way.

 The structure was beautifully executed because the impact that it had on people was exactly what Gerwig envisioned.
 It showed how much power the decisions we make had over what was constant in our lives.

-In the same interview, Gerwig recalled how she identified with the March sisters because there was a time in her life in which she was made to choose between becoming a doctor or a lawyer even if her passion is theater.
-She even recalled a time wherein she remembered never understanding Amy’s character, for being so firm in what she believed or too straight-forward.
+In the same interview, Gerwig recalled how she identified with the March sisters because there was a time in her life in when she was made to choose between becoming a doctor or a lawyer even if her passion is theater.
+She even recalled a time when she remembered never understanding Amy’s character, for being so firm in what she believed or being too straightforward.
 Little did she know how much she would come to embrace the character as she grew older.

 Art by Tricia Guevarra